bees-hive/elegant-git/docs/commands.md

 usage: git elegant acquire-repository
 ```

-Applies the "basics", "standards", and "aliases" configurations to the current
+Applies the "basics", "standards", "aliases", and "signature" configurations
-Git repository using `git config --local`.
+to the current Git repository using `git config --local`.

 To find out what will be configured, please visit
 https://elegant-git.bees-hive.org/en/latest/configuration/